eProsima/Micro-XRCE-DDS-docs/docs/installation.rst

     $ cmake -G "Visual Studio 14 2015 Win64" -DTHIRDPARTY=ON ..
     $ cmake --build . --target install

-Now you have *Micro XRCE-DDS Agent* and *Micro XRCE-DDS Client* installed in your system.
+Now you have *eProsima Micro XRCE-DDS Agent* and *eProsima Micro XRCE-DDS Client* installed in your system.

 Installing the Agent stand-alone
 --------------------------------